 Top with fresh fruit, a drizzle of nut butter, or a dollop of Greek yogurt for extra nutrition and color.

-It’s easy to add seasonal twists to it, as well.
+It’s easy to add seasonal twists to this heart-healthy brunch food, as well.
 For instance, you can make lighter, sweeter oatmeal with lemon zest and blueberries in the spring or summer.
 Then, to make it festive for fall, you may want to prepare spiced baked oatmeal with nutmeg and cinnamon.

 4. Brunch Charcuterie Board

-Here’s your chance to get creative with a fun and picturesque assortment of brunch items.
+Hoping to score the ultimate brunch Insta?
+Here’s your chance to get creative with a fun and picturesque assortment of healthy brunch items.

 Try constructing a board with some of the following: